Building a Brighter, Substance-Free Wisconsin

 • For Everyone: Support our events, share our message.

 Wisconsin’s health isn’t just statistics; it’s people.
-At NEWAHEC’s Substance Use Prevention Team, we’re not just preventing use—we’re promoting life.
+Our substance use prevention team is not just preventing use—we’re promoting life.
 A life where every individual, family, and community thrive.

 Substance Use Prevention Contacts